 My posts are usually not negative but this one can’t be positive for me.
 This is not to judge, but to bring a little bit of awareness.
 Staring is one of the worst things in India.
 Something that no foreigner likes here.
 How it feels – it can’t be properly described to Indian people, but every foreigner knows how uncomfortable it is.
 Sometimes you even start to understand the celebrities and surely don’t except fame as something cool anymore, but annoying!
 But if celebrities have done something for it and maybe wished to be famous, you are just a normal human which certainly didn’t do anything to receive never-stopping attention and weren’t mentally prepared to be not able to calmly walk along the street.

 Indian stares are very different: long, steadfast, women stares can be judgmental and sometimes even hateful, men stares are often looking “hungry”, scary.
-And no, if you think that staring angrily or questionably back will help – some people in India don’t stop staring at you even if you do so.
+And no, if you think that staring angrily or questionably back will help you – some people in India don’t stop staring at you even if you do so.
 A few times times I ended up asking them, why do they stare?
 And men have given a very surprised reaction, some were looking at me as if I have gone crazy, women just started laughing.
 But men in India stare more, much more than women, because Indian women claim that they are being stared at also.

 Indians are not against to take pictures and videos with foreigners as well, random people, at random places…At first, for maybe couple of weeks it amuses you and you agree to take pictures.
 But after some time you start questioning it, because you certainly can’t imagine the same thing happening in your country.
 Really, you are visiting sight or exhibition but you are becoming an exhibit instead!
 Once, on one exhibition I have actually asked one guy who wanted to take picture with me, why he needs it?
 And his answer was: “My friends will be jealous”.
-But knowing how often Indian guys do send harassment messages, I have thought that he could actually post it with the caption that he has a foreigner girlfriend, or worse…
+But knowing how often Indian guys do send harassment messages, I have thought that he could even post it with the caption that he has a foreigner girlfriend, or worse…

 Some people in India also look at foreigners as at real aliens, who have fallen from the sky.
-And have such perception of us as well like as if we don’t know anything about life on Earth, ha-ha – that much differently they see life in India and another countries that they are being amused by every simple thing you can do.
+And have such perception of us as well like as if we don’t know anything about life on Earth, ha-ha – that much differently Indian people see life in India and another countries that they are being amused by every simple thing you can do.
 “I am just a human” – the words I feel like telling very often in India…

 Foreigners even Google the question: “Why Indians stare?”
 In the most serious way.
 And the answers can be something like it is curious for them what a foreigner is doing in India, but they are shy to ask.
 And that they feel curious about foreigners in India but when they go abroad, they get used to see us everywhere so don’t stare anymore.
 And this is in the country that is currently one of the most famous travel destinations in the world, where thousands of foreigners come every year.
 And in Delhi – in the capital, one of the most famous places in India and where many foreigners are invited to come for work as well.
 People are still surprised, as much as they were 5 years ago, and seems like they will never stop to be, while in another countries where foreigners come a lot, people stop reacting at them.
 I can not imagine how foreigners in smaller cities of India feel.